gerold-penz/bun-sqlite-key-value/README.md

 [Bun's](https://bun.sh/) lightning-fast
-[SQLite implementation](https://bun.sh/docs/api/sqlite) makes Bun-SQLite-Key-Value perfect for a fast storage and cache solution with TTL support.
+[SQLite implementation](https://bun.sh/docs/api/sqlite) makes Bun-SQLite-Key-Value perfect for a fast and reliable storage and cache solution with TTL support.
 *You need [Bun](https://bun.sh/) to be able to use this package.*

 The ideas for the implementation come from